-- 1. Create a custom category called "Evaluation Category." - 2.
+- 1. Create a custom category called Evaluation Category. - 2.
 Add any three URLs per the previous configuration instructions. - 3.
-Select "GROUP" from the top level administrator navigation. - 4.
-Click "Global Group" and select "Global Group Profile." - 5.
-In the "Category Profile" tab, select the "Evaluation Category" custom category you created from the "Pass" column, and move it to the "Block" column. - 6.
-Move any other category in the "Block" column to the "Pass" column. - 7.
-Select "Pass" from "Uncategorized Sites." - 8.
-From an IP address contained within the Global Group range, attempt to access any of the URLs included in the "Evaluation Category."
+Select GROUP from the top level administrator navigation. - 4.
+Click Global Group and select Global Group Profile. - 5.
+In the Category Profile tab, from the Pass column, select the Evaluation Category custom category you created and move it to the Block column. - 6.
+Move any other category in the Block column to the Pass column. - 7.
+Select Pass from Uncategorized Sites. - 8.
+From an IP address contained within the Global Group range, attempt to access any of the URLs included in the Evaluation Category.
 Access is blocked. - 9.
-Attempt to access a URL not in the "Evaluation Category."
+Attempt to access a URL not in the Evaluation Category.
 Access is allowed.